History of the Ottawa Senators (since 1992): 2007–08: Stanley Cup hangover

 The Senators made major changes in their hockey staff during the off-season.
-On June 17, 2007, General manager John Muckler was fired; he had been in the last year of his contract.
+On June 17, 2007, general manager John Muckler was fired; he had been in the last year of his contract.
 Head coach Bryan Murray was subsequently promoted to GM.
 On July 5, 2007, he hired his nephew Tim Murray as assistant GM, followed by the promotion of assistant coach John Paddock to head coach on July 6, 2007.
 On August 15, Goaltending coach Ron Low was named as assistant coach while Eli Wilson was named goaltending coach.
 Assistant coach Greg Carvel retained his duties.

 On November 5, 2007, the Senators set a franchise record eighth-straight win with their victory over the Maple Leafs.
-On November 6, six Senators were named to the All-Star Game ballot: Daniel Alfredsson, Ray Emery, Dany Heatley, Chris Phillips, Wade Redden and Jason Spezza, the most from any one team in the NHL.
-The "CASH line" was named to the All-Star roster in its entirety, Alfredsson to the starting lineup and Dany Heatley and Jason Spezza as reserves.
+On November 6, six Senators were named to the All-Star Game ballot: Daniel Alfredsson, Ray Emery, Dany Heatley, Chris Phillips, Wade Redden and Jason Spezza.
+The "CASH line" was named to the All-Star Game roster in its entirety, Alfredsson to the starting lineup and Dany Heatley and Jason Spezza as reserves.
 On January 24, 2008, Alfredsson recorded a franchise-record seven points (three goals and four assists) against the Tampa Bay Lightning, taking over the NHL scoring lead momentarily.

-After the hot start, a prolonged slump through January and February occurred during which the Senators won only seven of 21 games, and Murray fired Head Coach Paddock and Assistant Coach Ron Low on February 27, 2008, taking over the coaching duties himself.
+After the hot start, a prolonged slump through January and February occurred during which the Senators won only seven of 21 games, and Murray fired head coach Paddock and assistant coach Ron Low on February 27, 2008, taking over the coaching duties himself.
 After the coaching switch, team performance improved but did not match the performance of the beginning of the season.
 A playoff spot was in doubt until the Senators' last game of the season, a loss to Boston, but the team qualified due to the Carolina Hurricanes losing.
-After all other games were played, the team ended up as the seventh seed and faced the Pittsburgh Penguins in the opening round, a repeat of the 2007 Eastern Conference Quarterfinals.
+After all other games were played, the team ended up as the seventh seed and faced the Pittsburgh Penguins in the opening round, a repeat of the 2007 Eastern Conference quarterfinals.
 The Senators lost the series four games to none, the third time they were swept in a first-round series.
-The result, after going to the Finals the previous season, led to speculation by the media that the team would make a large change in personnel before next season, including the buy-out of Ray Emery and the Senators not re-signing their free agents.